-In that spring semester, the student chooses an advisor from the CSWGS faculty, and with that advisor produces a proposal for a research project.
-The proposal must be approved by the CSWGS Undergraduate Advisor by the last day of the exam period in the spring of the junior year.
+The process of preparing the thesis begins in the spring of the junior year, when the student chooses an advisor from the SWGS faculty and with that advisor produces a proposal for a research project.
+The proposal must be approved by the Study of Women, Gender, and Sexuality major advisor by the last day of the exam period in the spring of the junior year.

 The theses written in the Study of Women, Gender, and Sexuality range across a number of topics, and reflect critical engagements with social structures and categories of class, race, sexuality, gender, age, and faith.
 Please click the image below to see the full list of past theses.